From the Amazon to Akron . . . what does that mean?

 Fulfilling the mission of the Peace Corps in our day to day

 Not everyone can pick up and move to some far away country, but there are many ways to support the Peace Corps and its mission.
-One is to spend your money on products that align with that mission - like Madecasse (chocolate) or Kuli Kuli (meal bars).
+One is to spend your money on products that align with that mission - like Madecasse (chocolate) or Kuli Kuli (meal bars and learn more about moringa here).
 Or Peaceful Fruits of course!

 You also support the mission every time you stop to think about the wider world out there, and everyone’s small, unique place in it.